SRAZKVT/SRAZKVT/README.md

 ### Hi there 👋

 - I'm from France
-- Currently styding CS in IUT Montpellier - Sète
+- Currently studying CS in IUT Montpellier - Sète
 - Open-source <3
 - Pronouns: They/them